Transfer Student Housing

 The Transfer Student Housing Application will be available in the Student Housing Portal between May 1, 2019 and June 1, 2019.
 All incoming transfer students are required to submit an application.

 Transfer students are assigned to available vacancies in upperclass residential communities.
 Typically, transfer students are assigned to traditional double rooms, or vacancies in suites/apartments with continuing students.
 Due to limited inventory, traditional single rooms are not available.
-Most spaces provide transfer students with opportunities to interact with current students.
 A limited number provide cluster housing for transfer students.
 All spaces provide transfer students with opportunities to interact with current students.
-A limited number provide cluster housing for transfer students (see below).

 In an effort to assist transfer students in their transition to Vanderbilt, opportunities have been established for transfer students to join LLC’s (Living Learning Communities) and the residential college communities.